Sabretooth (character): House of X

 Sabretooth's boat was caught and apprehended by Orchis agents, who took him to Dr. Barrington to be experimented on.
 After being vivisected by her, she left to deal with the rest of the exiles who had infiltrated her private island.
 While she was gone Sabretooth smashed through his glass container and went on a rampage throughout her base, killing everyone he could find before they activated the self destruct protocol.
 Sabretooth tracked down his boat and escaped to the Island where he cockily offered the rest of the Exiles a ride.

 After being reunited with his team, Sabretooth was given a savage beatdown by Nekra.
-Causing him to realise his healing factor, along with the rest of his powers, weren't working properly.
-This was due to a device Dr. Barrington had put inside his body during her experimentation called the Barrington coil.
-After convincing the team they still need him if they wanted to save Orphan-Maker and hearing from Nanny how dangerous he'd be if separated from his armor, Sabretooth and the exiled Mutants tracked down the second Orchis base for Mutant experimentation in a volcano ridden area of the Pacific Ocean called the Ring of Fire.
-Sabretooth was still deeply in pain due to the loss of his Healing Factor but was forced to pretend everything was fine because he wanted to hide this from the others.
-They discovered a huge prison filled with Mutants, all of whom expressed fear when Sabretooth arrived, something he took great pride in.
-When Dr. Barrington's creation came in through a wall, Nekra tried to resume their fight but Sabretooth stopped her because he could tell she was running away from something.
-That something was Orphan-Maker, who had taken off his helmet, apparently killing Dr. Barrington with one look.
+Causing him to realize his healing factor, along with the rest of his powers, were not working properly.
+This was due to a device Barrington had put inside his body during her experimentation called the Barrington coil.
+After convincing the team they still need him if they wanted to save Orphan-Maker and hearing from Nanny how dangerous he would be if separated from his armor, Sabretooth and the exiled Mutants tracked down the second Orchis base for mutant experimentation in a volcano ridden area of the Pacific Ocean called the Ring of Fire.
+Sabretooth was still deeply in pain due to the loss of his healing factor but was forced to pretend everything was fine because he wanted to hide this from the others.
+They discovered a huge prison filled with mutants, all of whom expressed fear when Sabretooth arrived, something he took great pride in.
+When Barrington's creation came in through a wall, Nekra tried to resume their fight but Sabretooth stopped her because he could tell she was running away from something.
+That something was Orphan-Maker, who had taken off his helmet, apparently killing Barrington with one look.
 Sabretooth suggested they throw Orphan-Maker in a volcano before they were all killed by his emerging power, the team disagreed and Third-Eye offered a more humane solution that involved taking them all back to the Astral Plane.
 While there, the team discovered that Orchis had somehow built their third base inside the Astral Plane.
 While Nanny and Jeffries built a new armor for Orphan-Maker, Creed explored the base with Toad and Oya, getting into a fight with Toad over whether the failure of the mission that got him put in the pit was his own fault, until Oya interrupted them because she had noticed someone in an organic prison.
 Assuming the figure to be dangerous, Victor and Toad abandoned her, and rejoined the rest of the group.
 However Oya met with them later and revealed that the prisoner was in fact another Victor Creed.